singla108/cowin-vaccination-availability/README.md

 This work took reference from the work done by Bhavesh Bhatt (https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability) while enhancing it.

 # Installing Python
 Python is a programming language that is powerful but easy to learn.
-It is free, platform-independent, and popular among scientists.
+It is free, platform-independent.

 ## Recommended Method: Anaconda
 The Anaconda Python distribution is an easily-installable bundle of Python and many of the libraries used throughout this class.
 Unless you have a good reason not to, we recommend that you use Anaconda.